rossetti/RossettiArenaBook/docs/09-AppRNRV.md

 a.
 Determine the CDF $F(x)$ for the random variable, $X$.
 b.
 Create a graphical summary of the CDF.
 See Example \@ref(exm:DiscreteCDF).
 c.
-Create a look-up table that can be used to determine a sample from the discrete distribution, $p(x)$.
+Create the inverse CDF that can be used to determine a sample from the discrete distribution, $p(x)$.
 See Example \@ref(exm:DiscreteCDF).
 d.
 Generate 3 values of $X$ using the following pseudo-random numbers $u_1= 0.943, u_2 = 0.398, u_3 = 0.372$